akavitaly/Freecms/readme_how_to_install_free_cms_batch.txt

 For the Windows please run free_cms_windows.bat - just double-click with mouse and network installations begins or from CMD shell

-For the Linux please run command: sudo bash bash free_cms_linux.sh
+For the Linux please run command: sudo bash free_cms_linux.sh

 ***************************************************************
 Thank you for using Free CMS!